nosyarlin/TelegramSocialWall/README.md

 # About The Project

 My friend is having a wedding and he wanted to add a social media wall to the wedding for their guests to post well wishes and photographs from the wedding.
 However, we were not able to find a good and affordable solution anywhere.
-So, being the software engineer that I am, I decided to code this social wall from scratch instead of just paying for one.
+So, being the software engineer that I am, I decided to code this social wall from _scratch_ instead of just paying for one :sob:.

 # Built With